burconsult/PSOAIGUI/README.md

    ```
 2. The GUI window will appear, allowing you to interact with the AI model.
 3. Type your message in the input box and click "Send" or press Enter to send your message.
+4. Alternatively, click the "Voice Input" button to use speech recognition for input.
-4. The AI's response will appear in the conversation history.
+5. The AI's response will appear in the conversation history.
+6. If text-to-speech is enabled, the AI's response will also be spoken aloud.
-5. To start a new conversation, click the "New Conversation" button.
+7. To start a new conversation, click the "New Conversation" button.
-6. To save the current conversation, click the "Save Conversation" button.
+8. To save the current conversation, click the "Save Conversation" button.
+9. Toggle the "Enable TTS" checkbox to turn text-to-speech on or off.

 ## Customization

 You can customize the system prompt by modifying the `$systemPrompt` variable in the script.
 This allows you to set the initial context or instructions for the AI model.

+## Voice Features

+- **Voice Input**: Click the "Voice Input" button to activate speech recognition.
+Speak your message, and it will be transcribed and sent to the AI.
+- **Text-to-Speech**: When enabled, the AI's responses will be spoken aloud using the system's text-to-speech engine.

 ## Troubleshooting